ruffner/e-commerce/README.md

 # e-commerce
-Material Design database project for CS405G at the University of Kentucky
+E-Commerce is a simple, clean, mock store design done as a project for my databases course.

 ### Demo
-A live version of this demo site can be seen [here](http://ruffdev.com/e-commerce).
+A live version of this demo site can be seen [here](http://ruffner.ddns.net/e-commerce).
 Photo cred to my dad.

 ### Usage
 This site is built on Google's [Web Components](https://elements.polymer-project.org/).